-This asparagus risotto is an easy, light, spring-inspired riff on traditional risotto that still manages to maintain all the rich, indulgent, creamy goodness of the Italian classic.
-Creamy rice keeps company with spears of tender asparagus and flecks of fresh mint.
-Yum.–Angie Zoobkoff
+This asparagus risotto is an easy spring riff on risotto that still manages to maintain all the rich, indulgent, creamy goodness of the Italian classic.
+Creamy rice is juxtaposed with spears of tender asparagus and flecks of fresh mint.
+Yum.
+Originally published April 14, 2017.–Angie Zoobkoff

 Asparagus Risotto Recipe